HousedHorse/3004-final/notes.md

 - start -> black dot
 - arrows to activities
-- bars split and join arrows
+- bars split and join arrows for synchronization
+    - fork node
+    - join node
 - diamonds for conditions
 - swim lanes
     - break diagram into related lanes of activity